RemoteTechnologiesGroup/RemoteTech/index.md

 {% include toc.html %}

 ##Introduction to RemoteTech
 RemoteTech is a modification for Squad's 'Kerbal Space Program' (KSP) which overhauls the unmanned space program.
 It does this by requiring unmanned vessels have a connection to Kerbal Space Center (KSC) to be able to be controlled.
-This adds a new layer of difficulty that compensates for the lack of live crewmembers.
+This adds a new layer of difficulty that compensates for the lack of live crew members.

 ##First steps